 Oncologist - General term used for a specialist doctor who treats cancer, e.g. medical, radiation, surgical oncologist.

-Ovaries - Small organs that produce and then release eggs into a woman's reproductive system and produce female hormones.
+Ovaries - Small organs that produce and then release eggs into a women's reproductive system and produce female hormones

 Partial remission - The tumour shrinks to less than half its original size after treatment.
-There are still some lymphoma cells present.